Home / Hydrohalogenation of Alkenes and Markovnikov’s Rule

 (Advanced) References and Further Reading

-Ingold’s “Structure and Mechanism in Organic Chemistry” was a valuable guide to the early literature on this topic.
+Ingold’s “Structure and Mechanism in Organic Chemistry” is a valuable guide to the early literature on this topic.

 - The Logic Behind Markovnikov’s Rule: Was It an Inspired Guess? …No!